 - Listen to our free Facebook Livecast on Monday and Wednesday at Noon, CST.
 Doug & Cindy answer caregiver questions (such as the ones listed above) and give tips to Family Caregivers who submit their questions on the Help Me Help Momma Facebook page.

 - Enroll in our Caregiver Support Group (a private, closed Facbook group).
 Family Caregivers can share tips and help to uplift and support each other in their Caregiving journey.
-The best part about this group is that entrance is free, until August 8th.
-We will close the doors to the public for this private group.
-It will serve only Members of the Caregiver Support Academy.
-However, if you have signed up before August 8th, you can remain an active participant in that group for free.
-To request an invitation to be admitted to this group, just go to www.caregiversupportacademy.com
+To request an invitation to be admitted to this group, just go to the Help Me Help Momma Virtual Family Caregiver Support Group.

 We hope these tips help with your Family Caregiver journey.
 We also hope to see you on a Facebook LiveCast call or inside the doors of the Caregiver Support Group soon.